lithin9/discord-openai-chat-bot/readme.txt

+UPDATE 1/12/2025: a lot about this has changed, there are example files for connecting to different AI APIs.
+Right now this one is set up with
+Google's AI API.
+I don't really remember how well the others worked but I've swapped to this because it is free.
+Use this code with caution, it's messy and really needs to be cleaned up.

 Bot works by taking up to the last ## (amount defined in .env) lines of text (per channel) and sends it to the OpenAI API for a response.
 It will respond when directly mentioned or if it hits the 5% (can be changed in .env) chance to respond.